Scarabol/rock-raiders-web/README.md

 ### v0.6.0 - Complete Base Systems

+- Load game even if parser error in SaveGames
 - Refactor upgrade system and make vehicles upgradeable
+- Add tooltips for buildings with dependencies
 - Large digger and walker digger moving into wall for drilling
 - Implement buildings with improved ECS and animation system
 - Implement raiders with improved ECS and animation system
 - Refactor job system to allow multi-carry jobs
 - Raider get tired while carrying and eat at barracks
 - Raider scatter on right-click move

 ### v0.7.0 - Rockies, Slugs And Damage

 - switch all raider with weapon from work to defend